 Three computer hardware titans, two mammoth petroleum conglomerates, two medical industry players, plus two well-established automotive brands dominate the list of America’s leading export companies.

-America’s leading international product suppliers were vetted based on company asset value as of December 2018.
+America’s leading international product suppliers were vetted based on Forbes Global 2000 assessment of the World’s Largest Public Companies.

-To give some international sales perspective, the United States exported US$1.666 trillion worth of products around the globe in 2018 based on International Trade Centre metrics.
-That dollar amount reflects a 7.7% increase in value from 2017 to 2018 and a 2.9% improvement from 5 years prior in 2014.
+To give some international sales perspective, the United States exported US$1.645 trillion worth of products around the globe in 2019 based on International Trade Centre metrics.
+That dollar amount reflects a -1.2% decrease in value from 2018 to 2019 but a 9.5% improvement from 5 years prior in 2015.

 In the analysis below, we compare 10 of America’s top exports-related businesses based on asset values, sales and profitability.
 Also presented is the U.S. city where each conglomerate has its headquarters.